n64blog/n64blog.github.io/_posts/2017-22-1-surf-the-slopes-in-these-n64-snowboarding-games.md

 date: 2017-1-22 10:00:00 +0100
 category: article
 tags: [1080-snowboarding, big-mountain-2000, snowboard-kids, snowboard-kids-2, twisted-edge-extreme-snowboarding]
-featured: true
+featured: false
 img: ''
 ---

 The advent of 3D gaming in the mid to late ‘90s opened up a number of new possibilities in game design.
 Game developers quickly realised how viable snowboarding games now were thanks to the realistic 3D environments and physics they could create.

 As a result, the genre experienced sudden growth, and because it seemed new and fresh, it quickly attracted a lot of attention from gamers.